stackbuilders/scalendar/example/README.md

 - determining if a given room is available in a time period.

-- returning a report of the reservation history of the hotel in a time period.
+- returning an availability report of the hotel in a time period.

 # Running the example